 As the two systems have major differences, companies can still choose a modern key system with all the sophisticated features of the PBX, but at a lower price.
-Naturally, the most advanced system so far is the VoIP, which provides mobility without any growth restrictions, as opposite to KSU systems.
+Naturally, the most advanced system so far is the VoIP, which provides mobility without any growth restrictions, as opposed to KSU systems.

 Market Inspector can help you find the best key system for your business by providing up to four non-binding quotes!
 If you would like to receive further information and professional reviews about key telephone systems, just fill out the form on this page.This service is totally free!